zer0cache/matic-docs/docs/nightfall/protocol/secrets.md

 id: secrets
 title: In Band Secret Distribution
 sidebar_label: In Band Secret Distribution
-description: "A solution to encrypt secrets and ensure their decryption."
+description: A solution to encrypt secrets and ensure their decryption.
 keywords:
   - docs
   - polygon